 In this article, we look at the causes of fibroadenomas and how doctors diagnose and treat them.

-The tumors consist of glandular and connective tissue, and they can vary in size.
+Fibroadenomas consist of glandular and connective tissue, and they can vary in size.
 Some are so small that a person cannot feel them, while others are easy to locate during a self-examination.

 A person may have one fibroadenoma or many.
 Fibroadenomas may maintain their size or grow or shrink over time.